 Highways and main or secondary roads cover large surfaces of industrialised countries worldwide while road construction and traffic density rise continuously (Ibisch et al., 2016; van der Ree et al., 2015a).
 Both networks lead to troubling impacts on wildlife, namely death by collision, loss of habitat amount and quality, population fragmentation, which in turn lead to negative impacts on population survival in numerous taxa (Rytwinski and Fahrig, 2015).

 To explain the direct ecological impact of roads, i.e. mortality by collision, several studies have investigated the role of road and land features on roadkill occurrence.
-They showed for example that increasing road width, traffic and/or speed limit enhances collisions in large mammals (Nelli et al., 2018; Neumann et al., 2012; Seiler, 2005; Valero et al., 2015) but the results concerning the role of traffic or speed limit on road-kills were contrasted for other vertebrate taxa (Clevenger et al., 2003; D’Amico et al., 2015; Mazerolle, 2004).
-Studies on a variety of animal groups also found that habitats favourable for species foraging or movement, described at the home-range scale (e.g. presence or absence of woodland, cropland, wetland …), are more often associated with the occurrence of road-kills (Grilo et al., 2016; Gunson et al., 2011; Malo et al., 2004).
+They showed for example that road width, traffic and/or speed limit increases collisions in large mammals (Nelli et al., 2018; Neumann et al., 2012; Seiler, 2005; Valero et al., 2015), but traffic and speed limit either increased or decreased road-kills in other vertebrate taxa (Clevenger et al., 2003; D’Amico et al., 2015; Mazerolle, 2004).
+Studies on a variety of animal groups also found that preferred habitats for foraging or movement, described at the home-range scale (e.g. presence or absence of woodland, cropland, wetland …), are more often associated with the occurrence of road-kills (Grilo et al., 2016; Gunson et al., 2011; Malo et al., 2004).

-Very few studies have investigated the effect of local landscape features (i.e. within the few meters on either side of the road) on collisions.
+Very few studies have investigated the effect of local habitat (i.e. within the few meters on either side of the road) on collisions.
 However, when mitigation measures are recommended, they often deal with the vegetation structure at this local scale (van der Ree et al., 2015b).
 Indeed, it is likely that the landscape in the immediate vicinity of roads affects animal movement trajectories – and, as a result, the risk of collisions.
 In ungulates, Meisingset et al. (2014) found that increasing road edge clearance decreased the rate of collisions.
 However, as the authors suggest, this is probably partly a driver effect since drivers benefitting from a better visibility will in all likelihood have more time to avoid collisions.
 Large animals that may be avoided by drivers represent only a very small percentage of the species impacted by collisions (D’Amico et al., 2015; Rytwinski and Fahrig, 2015) and the effects of local landscapes are likely to be species dependent, but knowledge is very scarce at the species level.

 The movement of aerial animals is expected to be particularly conditioned by height, density and spatial arrangement of three-dimensional structures (Brigham et al., 1997; Norberg, 1994, 1986).
-For example in birds, gaps in vegetation are an important factor of road collisions (Lin, 2016; Orłowski, 2008).
+For example in birds, gaps in vegetation are an important factor known to increase road collisions (Lin, 2016; Orłowski, 2008).
 Among aerial animals impacted by road collisions, bats are long-lived mammals with a low reproductive rate, having one offspring – exceptionally two – per year (Dietz et al., 2009).
 Additionally, temperate bats have suffered from an important decline of their populations in the second half of the twentieth century, which translates into a poor conservation status today (Van der Meij et al., 2015), and North-American bats have experienced dramatic declines due to white-nose syndrome, a fungal disease (Langwig et al., 2015).
 For these reasons, even moderate increases in mortality rates may represent a serious threat to their survival.
 As a result, all European bats are now under strict protection (Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora, 1992).